Legacy technical debt retirement decisions

 Strategic decisions

-This decision category leads the list.
-It provides the highest leverage potential for changing enterprise behavior vis-à-vis technical debt.
-Organizations confronting the problem of technical debt retirement from irreplaceable assets would do well to begin by acknowledging that although they might be able to deal with the debt burdening these assets right now, they must make a strategic change if they want to avoid even worse trouble.
-Accumulating debt to a level sufficient to compel chartering a major debt retirement project took years of deferring the inevitable.
-A significant change of strategy is necessary.
+This decision category leads the list because it provides the highest leverage potential for changing enterprise behavior vis-à-vis technical debt.
+Organizations that are confronting the problem of technical debt retirement from irreplaceable assets would do well to begin by acknowledging that although they might be able to devise tactics for dealing with the debt burdening these assets right now, they must make a strategic change if they want to avoid a recurrence.
+Accumulating debt to a level sufficient to compel chartering a major debt retirement project took time.
+It took years of deferring the inevitable.
+A significant change of enterprise strategy is necessary.

 When changing complex social systems, applying the concept of leverage provides a critical advantage.
-Following the work of Meadows [Meadows 1997] [Meadows 1999] [Meadows 2008], we can devise interventions at several points that can have great impact on the rate of accumulation of technical debt.
+In this instance, following the work of Meadows [Meadows 1997] [Meadows 1999] [Meadows 2008], we can devise interventions at several points that can have great impact on both the level of technical debt and its rate of accumulation.
 The leverage points of greatest interest are Feedback Loops, Information Flows, Rules, and Goals.
-For example, the enterprise can set a strategic goal of a specific volume of incremental technical debt incurred per project, normalized by project budget.
-See “Leverage points for technical debt management.”
+For example, the enterprise can set a strategic goal of a specific volume of incremental technical debt incurred per project, normalized by project budget, as I discussed in the post, “Leverage points for technical debt management.”

 One might reasonably ask why enterprise strategy must change; wouldn’t a change in technology strategy suffice?
 Changing how engineers go about their work would help—indeed in most cases it’s necessary.
 But because the conditions and processes that lead to technical debt formation and persistence transcend engineering activities, additional changes are required to achieve the objective of controlling technical debt.

-Some technical debt is incurred as the result of a conscious decision.
-But some is nonstrategic.
+Some technical debt is strategic—it’s incurred as the result of a conscious business decision.
+But some is non-strategic.
 We might even be unaware of how it occurred.
-Both kinds of technical debt can arise as a result of nontechnical factors.
-Read a review of nontechnical precursors of nonstrategic technical debt.
+However, both kinds of technical debt can arise as a result of non-technical factors.
+Read a review of non-technical precursors of non-strategic technical debt.

 Organizational decisions

-Before chartering a technical debt retirement project (DRP) for an irreplaceable asset, it’s wise to consider how to embed the DRP in the enterprise.
+Before chartering a technical debt retirement project (DRP) for an irreplaceable asset, or a group of irreplaceable assets, it’s wise to consider how to embed that project in the enterprise.

-The default organizational form for DRPs concerned with an asset A is usually analogous to that used for major projects focused on asset A. If the Information Technology (IT) unit would normally address issues in asset A, the debt retirement effort usually would be organized under IT.
+The default organizational form for debt retirement projects concerned with an asset A is usually the same form that would be used for major projects focused on asset A. If the Information Technology (IT) unit would normally address issues in A, the debt retirement effort usually would be organized under IT.
 If A is a software product normally attended to in a product group, that same group would likely have responsibility for the DRP for asset A.

-Although these default organizational structures are both technically and politically sensible, there’s an alternative approach worth investigating.
-It entails establishing a technical debt retirement function that becomes a center of excellence for executing technical debt retirement projects.
-That unit is also responsible for developing sound technical debt management practice.
-Such an approach is especially useful if the organization contemplates multiple debt retirement projects.
+Although these default organizational structures are somewhat sensible, both technically and politically, there’s an alternative approach worth investigating.
+It entails establishing a technical debt retirement function that becomes a center of excellence for executing technical debt retirement projects, and for developing and injecting sound technical debt management practice into the enterprise.
+Such an approach is especially useful if multiple debt retirement projects are needed.

 The fundamental concept that makes the center-of-excellence approach necessary is the wickedness of the technical debt retirement problem.
-To address the problem at scale requires capabilities beyond what IT, product units, or any conventional organizational elements can provide.
-The explosion of technical debt in most organizations is an emergent phenomenon.
+To address the problem at scale requires capabilities beyond what IT can provide; beyond what product units can provide; indeed, beyond what any of the conventional organizational elements can provide.
+The reason for this is that the explosion of technical debt in most organizations is an emergent phenomenon.
 Every organizational unit contributed to the formation of the problem.
 And every organizational unit must contribute to its resolution.

 Engineering decisions

-Engineers tend to identify and classify technical debt items on technical grounds.
+Engineers have a tendency to identify and classify technical debt items on technical grounds.
 Further, they tend to set technical debt retirement priorities on a similar basis.
-That is, they tend to set priorities highest for those debt items that they (a) recognize as debt items and (b) see as imposing high levels of MICs charged to engineering accounts.
-Engineers are less likely to assign high priorities to technical debt that generates MICs that are charged to revenue, or to other accounts, because those MICs are less evident—and in many cases less visible—to engineers.
+That is, they’re inclined to set priorities highest for those debt items that they (a) recognize as debt items and (b) see as imposing high levels of MICs charged to engineering accounts.
+Engineers are less likely to assign high priorities to technical debt that generates MICs that are charged to revenue, or to other accounts, because those MICs are less evident—and in many cases invisible—to engineers.

 Decisions regarding recognition of technical debt items and setting priorities for retiring them must take technological imperatives into account, but they must also account for MICs of all forms.
 Priorities must be consistent with enterprise imperatives.